mwthrane/markdown-cv/index.md

 Infrastructure Specialist, Microsoft and Storage consultant, it advisor & Architect

 ## Currently
-Helping large organisations run and develop it to support core business needs, creating growth through innovative models and the ability to see the technical and business aspect of the projects
+Helping large organisations run and develop it to support core business needs, creating growth through innovative models and the ability to see the technical and business aspect of a project

 ### Specialised in
 Modern workspace, DevOps culture, virtualisation & containers, business needs, System & platform migration, infrastructure, Authentication system design, Project management, Business process mapping, Teamwork & collaboration, Solution Design